LoyolaChicagoCS/gradhandbook/source/general.rst

 Street parking in the community immediately surrounding campus is scarce.
 It is also restricted to residents during certain hours, so be sure to read the signs carefully to avoid being ticketed by the police.

-Parking is also available near the Water Tower Campus, although it is more expensive.
-You can have your parking stub stamped at the information desk at the 25 E. Pearson building to receive a modest discount.
-If you have classes at the Water Tower Campus, you will probably want to acquaint yourself with the University’s inter-campus shuttle bus service.
-Public buses and the “El” run frequently between campuses and to other points in the city.

 Further information on parking is available at http://www.luc.edu/parking/.
 For information on the shuttle, see http://www.luc.edu/transportation/shuttlebus.shtml.